 The hand-fan tradition is thousands of years old, dating back to the time of Emperor Hsien Yuan, around 2697 BC.
 These were fixed.
 It was only in the 7th century, in Japan, that the folding fan was invented by a craftsman while watching the wings of a bat unfold.

-The wind died.
+The wind has died down.

-Today it is enjoying a revival and, having left the courts of the kings of France, is once again a fashion accessory in its own right.
+Today it is enjoying a revival and, having left the courts of the kings of France, is once again a fashion accessory in its own right

-The “SCHOOL OF ATHENS” hand-fan.
+The “SCHOOL OF ATHENS” hand-fan

-After three years of restoration, the Gobelins tapestry, the School of Athens, inspired by the work of Raphael, returned to its place at the heart of the hemicycle of the French National Assembly on 15 September 2020.
+After three years of restoration, the Gobelins tapestry, the School of Athens, inspired by the work of Raphael, returned to its place at the heart of the hemicycle of the National Assembly on 15 September 2020.

-The “LES COCARDES” hand-fan.
+The hand-fan “LES COCARDES”

-The famous tricolour cockade was born during the French Revolution, from the union of the colours of the King (white) and the City of Paris (blue and red).
+The famous tricolour cockade was born during the French Revolution, from the union of the colours of the king (white) and the City of Paris (blue and red).
 Today it is the symbol of the French Republic.

 a big fan of Vera Pilo !

-Hello, I’m the private secretary of Mrs. Whoopi Goldberg, is this
+of Mrs. Whoopi Goldberg, is this

 in the morning, it’s a good start to the day…

-A Baroquito hand-fan for Whoopi ? no problem !
+a Baroquito hand-fan for Whoopi ?

 P.S.
 If we could get an autographed photo

 And here it is !!!